arvindth/pr_releasenotes/README.md

 ## Usage

-The minimum configuration necessary to run the tool is the repo, github token and a start release tag:
+The minimum configuration necessary to run the tool is the repo, github token and a starting tag or commit sha:

-    $ pr_releasenotes --repo <user/repo> --token <token> --start <latest_tagged_release>
+    $ pr_releasenotes --repo <user/repo> --token <token> --start <start_tag|sha>

-Additional options can be specified either by passing a yaml configuration to the included executable:
+Additional options can be specified either by passing a yaml configuration to the executable:

     $ pr_releasenotes --config <config.yaml> --token <token> --start <start_tag|sha> --end <end_tag|sha> --branch <non-default branch>